lidofinance/lido-frontend-template/DOCS.md

 ```
 If everything goes well, you will see `generated` directory in the root of the project.

-**Step 2.** After that, fill out `config/tokens.ts` which contains a dictionary of your contract's addresses across different networks.
+**Step 2.** After that, fill out `config/tokens.ts` and `config/abi.ts`.
+These files contain utilities that will help us access the contract.

 **Step 3.** Create your token provider in `providers/tokens.ts`, e.g.
 ```ts